 There was a first day and will be a last day, in my particular frame of reference and using odd, familiar little numbers.
 Ultimately, there will no longer be any ‘place’ for the earth or the sky and it will all just not be anywhere.
 I guess they (space, time, stuff) could all be considered “temporary” relative to a dimensionless eternity, an infinity of universes in which he exists.
 All of space-time, all of the rules inherent within space-time, which we have discovered with such labour and sweat and all the stuff inside space-time are elements of his creation.
 Furthermore he can and does interact within this microscopic time-capsule, this bubble of creation, tweaking this, inserting that, or cancelling the other thing at his discretion.
 So no set of natural experiments will require me to ‘believe’ in God – he is present outside of the world-lines that I am able to experiment on.

-The image is as far away as we can get – between 12 and 16 billion light years away, at the edge of our little bubble we call the Universe.
+The image is as far away as we can get – about 13.82 billion light years away, at the edge of our little bubble we call the Universe.